-Students who are funded through a graduate research assistantship (GRA) need to discuss with their advisor any research activities outside the lab as well as any consulting activities.
-GRAs should also discuss with their advisor any additional classes they intend to take, or any extra teaching/TAing, beyond those needed to fulfill the PhD program requirements.
+Students who are funded through a graduate research assistantship (GRA) must discuss with their advisor any research activities outside the lab as well as any consulting activities.
+GRAs should also discuss with their advisor any additional classes they intend to take, or any extra teaching/TAing, beyond those needed to fulfill the doctoral program requirements.
 In addition to slowing degree progress, such outside activities may imperil progress on the externally-funded project supporting the student and subject the laboratory or advisor to unpleasant consequences from the grant agency or sponsor.
-Core and elective courses taken for the breadth requirement, including any research activities as part of those courses, or teaching/TAing as part of the degree requirements, are not of concern.
+Courses taken for the breadth requirement, including any research activities as part of those courses, or teaching/TAing as part of the degree requirements, are not of concern.

 Faculty who are approached by GRAs from outside their lab regarding additional research, teaching/TAing, classes, consulting, etc. should inform the advisor (both research and departmental advisors, if different).Last updated on July 9, 2014.